Organisations & HR

 What this training can and cannot do.

 Regulation skills training works.
-The evidence base for mindfulness and breathwork-based interventions in reducing occupational stress is well established.
+The evidence base for workplace mindfulness in reducing occupational stress and burnout is strong, with large meta-analyses of randomised trials showing consistent positive effects.
+Breathwork has a smaller but growing evidence base, and coaching adds the structure that helps the skills actually stick.
 But skills training is not a structural fix.

 If the problem is an unmanageable workload, a culture that punishes boundaries, or leadership behaviour that generates fear and uncertainty, this training will not resolve that.
 It is most effective when it is part of a broader and realistic approach to wellbeing, not positioned as a standalone solution to systemic issues.

-This is not therapy, counselling, or a substitute for mental health treatment.
+This is not therapy, counselling, or a substitute for mental health treatment, and the coaching element is not clinical care.
 Employees in acute mental health difficulty should be directed to appropriate professional support.
 This training is most valuable for the much larger group of employees who are functioning, but not at their best.

 About Cian

-Cian is a trained breathwork facilitator, mindfulness teacher (Mindfulness Now UK), and a complementary therapist in training (ITEC, London School of Massage).
-Before this work, he spent roughly a decade in product and Business Analyst roles in corporate environments, where he saw firsthand what chronic pressure does to people who are too invested in performance to admit it is costing them.
+Cian is a diploma-qualified life coach, a functional breathwork facilitator, a mindfulness teacher (Mindfulness Now UK), and is completing ITEC diplomas in reflexology and Indian head massage (London School of Massage).
+Alongside this work he continues in product and Business Analyst roles in corporate environments, where he sees firsthand what chronic pressure does to people who are too invested in performance to admit it is costing them.
+He is not speaking from the outside.

 His training is not built around the idea that work should be peaceful.
 It is built around the reality that pressure is not going away, and that the people who manage it best are the ones with actual skills, not better intentions.
 He delivers in a direct, practical, and non-performative way that tends to land well with audiences who have given up on wellness initiatives.